The facts about getting life insurance with Mental Illness

 Per mille loadings for Mental Illness life insurance

-Another potential outcome when applying for a non-standard cover such as Mental Illness life insurance, critical illness cover or income protection is for an ‘exclusion’ to be applied to your policy.
-This means that you may have certain conditions which can be linked to your Mental Illness excluded from your policy.
-You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium or Guaranteed Insurability.
+Another potential outcome when applying for a non-standard cover such as Mental Illness life insurance, critical illness cover, or income protection is for an ‘exclusion’ to be applied to your policy.
+This means that you may have certain conditions that can be linked to your Mental Illness excluded from your policy.
+You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium, or Guaranteed Insurability.

 How much cover do I need?